 Spend your first day of this incredible 1,300-mile, round-trip route in the Mile High City, checking out the art and food scene before heading north from Denver to Rocky Mountain National Park.

-In the park, take Trail Ridge Road, the country’s highest paved road, over the Continental Divide.
-From there explore the classic Cheyenne and Laramie, Wyo., giving you easy access to the scenic route through the Snowy Range Mountains.
+In the park, take Trail Ridge Road, the country’s highest continuously paved road, over the Continental Divide.
+From there explore Cheyenne and Laramie, Wyo., giving you easy access to the scenic route through the Snowy Range Mountains.
 Afterwards, stop in Saratoga, Wyo., for a dip in hot springs.
-From there, visit wild horses in Lander, Wyo., before reaching Jackson, Wyo., and Grand Teton National Park.
+From there, drive to Jackson, Wyo., and Grand Teton National Park where you’ll find unparalleled scenery and a lively town with great food, nightlife and daytime activities.

-Head north to explore Yellowstone before driving south to Fossil Butte National Monument, Flaming Gorge, Vernal, Craig, and Dinosaur National Monument on your return to Denver.
+Head north to explore Yellowstone before driving south to the uncrowded Fossil Butte National Monument, Flaming Gorge National Recreation Area and Dinosaur National Monument with entrances in Vernal, Utah, and Dinosaur.
+Colo.
+Afterwards, head east back to Denver.

 Start: Denver, Colorado